Soheab/alexflipnote.py/docs.md

 # AlexFlipnote.py | Docs

-An easy to use Python Wrapper for the [AlexFlipnote API](https://api.alexflipnote.dev)\
+An easy-to-use Python Wrapper for the [AlexFlipnote API](https://api.alexflipnote.dev)\
 For any questions and support, you can join the [AlexFlipnote server](https://discord.gg/DpxkY3x)

 ## Getting Started: